- Good to know

 Depending on how short you want to keep your buzz cut, you will need to visit the barber or men’s salon more often.

-But even then, buzz cuts generally cost less per haircut, and you can do it yourself just fine using a good pair of clippers.
+But even so, buzz cuts generally cost less per cut and are easy to do yourself with a good pair of clippers.

 → Read more: The best hair clipper to use at home to give yourself a buzz cut look